ulyssesdotcodes/oscillare/README.md

 Finally there are uniform patterns.
 These are evaluated every frame and sent to oschader-cinder.
 You can make a pattern only happen once using `att` along with a time from 0-1.
 The program messages use this so it's only sent once every cycle.
 You can make a bunch of patterns happen one after another using `seqp` which will switch between patterns throughout the cycle.

 The tempo is set using `t`.
 The default is 1 second, but any number of seconds will do.

+### Tips and Tricks

+- Alpha transparent emacs can be found at https://www.emacswiki.org/emacs/TransparentEmacs

+### Known Issues

+- On OSX you have to start oschader-cinder first.
+If you quit oschader-cinder you have to restart oscillare.

     Copyright (C) 2016  Ulysses Popple